(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - They will then get your vehicle and drive it up to the building for you.

 - They will hand you your keys, and the process is complete.

-The job may sound simple and possibly exciting.
-Driving new, sometimes extravagant vehicles can be an adventure on its own.
+The job may sound simple and possibly even exciting.
+Driving new, sometimes extravagant vehicles (which happens all the time in Las Vegas) can be an adventure on its own.
 However, they are tasked with many stressful tasks, as well.